phillipivan/companion-module-stagetec-xci/companion/HELP.md

 ### Version 1.1.0
 - Accept variables for feedback cell input
-- Add 'most recent' variable, displays the cell number of most recently recieved postive going trap
+- Add 'most recent' variable, displays the cell number of most recently received positive going trap
 - Add cell latch variable, and reset action.
 Goes true when triggered by an SNMP trap, and stays that way until reset
 - Update companion-module-base to 1.8.0
 - Update net-snmp to 3.11.2